JaredAdamsCode/PortalChess/P2-Documentation/P2-Scrum-Ceremonies.md

 Created acceptance criteria for all user stories, included the additional features Set up meeting for tomorrow to take these and create them into tasks

+10/07/20
+Started creating tasks based off the acceptance criteria made on 10/06.
+Assigned any remaining acceptance criteria without tasks to finish before meeting on 10/08.

+10/08/20
+Finalized acceptance criteria and tasks
+Created P2 milestone set all tasks to fall under that milestone

 Questions for instructor
 Do we need to create user stories/acceptance criteria/tasks for the additional features that were added in P2?
+Do we need to create tasks for everything?
+Or just what we think we might get to in Sprint 2?
+What are the expectations of where the project should be at the end of this Sprint?
+What should we focus on first task wise?
+How other teams are deploying the server?
+Running on a local machine vs a shared network machine Check new user stories/acceptance criteria that were new to Sprint 2

+Clarify invite system whether an invite to a game can only be accepted by one person, after that person accepts the invite then it goes away for everyone else vs
+Invite is sent to multiple people, any number of people can accept it, each accepted invite will start a new game